Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning: Results

-Table~\ref{table:results_indTestSet} shows that the best model for predicting energy is FT5, which has an RMSE\textsubscript{E} of 5.79 meV/at.
-However, the periodic models, FT2-FT5, display similar accuracies at energy predictions.
+Table~\ref{table:results_indTestSet} \rep{displays the aggregate RMSE metrics and relative force error for each fine-tuned model on an independent test set.
+We first note that the errors normalized to the mean absolute value of the forces in Table 1 appear large because the mean force in the independent test set is small (due to the minimization step).}{shows} The best model for predicting energy is FT5, which has an RMSE\textsubscript{E} of 5.79 meV/at.
+However, the \rep{iterative}{periodic} models, FT2-FT5, display similar accuracies at energy predictions.
 Notably, we observe a different trend for each workflow.
-For the periodic models, there is a significant reduction in RMSE\textsubscript{E} between FT1 and FT2, from 10.06 meV/at to 5.99 meV/at, which then plateaus.
-On the contrary, for the naive models, we observe that RMSE\textsubscript{E} has no correlation with the number of frames, and that the naive models perform significantly worse than their periodic counterparts, all averaging an RMSE of about 10 meV/at.
+For the \rep{iterative}{periodic} models, there is a significant reduction in RMSE\textsubscript{E} between FT1 and FT2, from 10.06 meV/at to 5.99 meV/at, which then plateaus.
+On the contrary, for the naive models, we observe that RMSE\textsubscript{E} has no correlation with the number of frames, and that the naive models perform significantly worse than their \rep{iterative}{periodic} counterparts, all averaging an RMSE of about 10 meV/at.
 We also observe that the total force errors are similar for the two workflows, and depend primarily on the number of training configurations, with larger datasets yielding lower errors.
-This behavior is expected since each configuration yields 3N force components (in this case, 50 frames yields 29,550 force components), effectively weighting the training on the number of frames rather than their configurational diversity \cite{leimeroth_machine-learning_2025}.
+This behavior is expected since each configuration yields 3N force components (in this case, 50 frames yield\del{s} 29,550 force components), effectively weighting the training on the number of frames rather than their configurational diversity \cite{leimeroth_machine-learning_2025}.
+We further decompose the relative force erorrs

 We next evaluate each model's performance during dynamics by allowing each model to sample a 1 ns trajectory starting from the same configuration.
 Figure~\ref{fig:results_modelEvaluations} shows both workflows' performance during MD as a potential energy residual (E\textsuperscript{MLIP}$-$E\textsuperscript{DFT}) against DFT.
 For each model, we sample 1 ns of MD (0.5 ns equilibration, 0.5 ns production).
 Configurations are collected every 50 ps, yielding 11 points including both endpoints.
 The snapshots are plotted in chronological order, with each color representing the results of a corresponding model during a 0.5 ns production run.
 Each simulation (color) reflects a time evolution of the residual during MD.